 I’m a firm believer that funicular got it’s name because it’s so damn fun.
 Going up [on a Tuesday], you’ll feel like you are on a carnival ride as you whiz up the tracks to the top of the hill for amazing views of the city and river below.
 Also, in case you didn’t guess from the name, there is also a castle at the top that you can explore before walking down through the gardens to get back to the Chain Bridge.
 The best part about this whole thing is that right next to the aforementioned funicular, is a famously delicious lángos stand.

-Let me preface this by dropping some knowledge for ya: I hate karaoke.
+Let me preface this by dropping some knowledge on ya: I hate karaoke.
 Probably because I have a voice of a hundred dying cats, but who knows.
-Despite my lack of vocal abilities, I still got down every night with this entertainment.
-There is something about this little hole in the wall karaoke-club type wonder that makes you feel at ease, as you shout at the top of your lungs with the rest of Budapest’s inebriated individuals.
+Despite my lack of vocal abilities, I still managed to down every night with this entertainment.
 Luckily, one of my favorite spots is located on the main pub street in the 7th quarter.
 Just walk down the alley way and follow the sounds of drunk girls singing Spice Girls.
+There is something about this little hole in the wall karaoke-club type wonder that makes you feel at ease, as you shout at the top of your lungs with the rest of Budapest’s inebriated individuals.

 You know those infamous hot springs that Budapest is known for?
 Well, turns out that the rushing hot water from deep underground has also given us another source of entertainment as well.
 Deep in the limestone mountains under Budapest, the piping hot water has created a massive cave system that’s an estimated 100 km long.
 This multi-level labyrinth system with most of its chambers under the residential districts of Budapest has been turned into a playground for all of us.
 Yep that’s right.
 You can spend 2.5 hours exploring them, crawling over and under formations on your hands and knees.
 Who knew?

 One of the most important things while traveling is to learn about the places you visit to gain some insight into the local culture and history.
-I admit that it can be a little much when a tour starts drowning you with facts, so a boat trip down the Danube is the perfect solution to that.
-Plus, it’s a built in floatation device just in case.
+I admit that it can be a little much when a tour starts drowning you with facts, so a boat trip down the Danube is the perfect solution for getting some history without the all the pain.
 The Danube River divides beautiful Budapest into its two separate parts: Buda and Pest, and boat tours run daily on the hour.
-As you cruise on up and down both sides of the river, your little audio buddy explains the history behind the buildings, bridges and why the hell there are so many.
+As you cruise on up and down both sides of the river, your little audio buddy will explain the history behind the buildings, bridges and why the hell there are so many.
 I don’t know about you, but some visuals with a bit of background is the best way for me to soak up that knowledge.

-Pretty sure you’ve seen that gorgeous photo of Széchenyi Thermal Bath floating around the internet, and subsequently dreamed of how amazing it would be to actually go there.
-Well my friends, let me tell you it is every bit as amazing as you may have hoped and dreamed it would be.
-The Széchenyi Thermal Bath may be the most famous and uber crowded with lines, but it’s definitely worth the visit.
+Okay, I know I said 11 things besides the baths, but come on, it’s Budapest.
+I’m pretty sure you’ve seen that gorgeous photo of Széchenyi Thermal Bath floating around the internet, and subsequently dreamed of how amazing it would be to actually go there.
+Let me tell you it is every bit as amazing as you may have hoped and dreamed it would be.
+The Széchenyi Thermal Bath may be the most famous and uber crowded, but it’s definitely worth the visit to see something that just doesn’t exist here at home.
 You should also make some time to thermal bath hop and check out some of the lesser known ones.
 One of my other favorites?
 Gellért Thermal Bath, which is a smaller, more ornate thermal bath nestled inside the beautiful Gellért Hotel on the Buda side.
-Heads up: the bathhouses are for public use, meaning they are kind of dirty.
+Heads up: the bathhouses are for public use, meaning they are pretty dirty #nolie.
 If you can get past that, the baths are the perfect way to unwind after singing your heart out all night at Karaoke.
 Insert winky emoji face.

 The A38 is an old Ukrainian stone-carrier ship that took on a new life as a floating event venue on the Danube River.
 I guess reincarnation is a real thing!
 Going to A38 for a concert was hands down one of the coolest things I’ve ever done, let alone in Budapest.
 When you board the ship, you descend down the stairs, and immediately find a bar to your left and the stage to your right.
 The vibe is chill and the atmosphere is on point.
 They have events frequently, so check out who’s jamming under da sea when you’re in town, and make sure to buy your ticket in advance.